gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 To create a secondary index, run the following Rake task.
-The `SKIP_ALIAS` environment variable will disable the automatic creation of the Elasticsearch alias, which would conflict with the existing index under `$PRIMARY_INDEX`:
+The `SKIP_ALIAS` environment variable will disable the automatic creation of the Elasticsearch alias, which would conflict with the existing index under `$PRIMARY_INDEX`, and will not create a separate Issue index:

 ```shell
 # Omnibus installation